richelbilderbeek/journal_club_20210902/README.md

 we find an article cited that claims that the number of preregistration is increasing ([Nosek, Brian A., et al. "The preregistration revolution."](https://www.pnas.org/content/115/11/2600))

 ## Long summary

-Abstract: GWAS declines in Open Science
+  0. Abstract: GWAS declines in Open Science
   1. HGP was Open Science, i.e. data sharing, coordination, and transparency in advancing knowledge, scientific credibility, and improvements in human health
   2. At the start, GWAS adopted Open Science (shared data, analyses, code, quality control and results (typically summary results) due to the initial low statistical power and questionable methodological practices
   3. GWAS is now a mainstream technique, with details in Supplementary Materials and this less reviewed
   4. Due to less reviewing of GWAS, standards have become inconsistent, e.g.
     * quality scores as high as r^2 > .9 [REFERENCE]
     * an imputation accuracy score of < .1 [Howard et al., 2019]
     * 'To create independent SNP, clumping was applied using a linkage disequilibrium r^2 of <​ 0.1' [Howard et al., 2019]
   5. In current science, the incentives to produce noteworthy findings are substantial, so transparency should serve as a quality control function.
 Also, current published-yet-opaque findings are re-used
   6. Shift away of Open Science practices, due to partnering with companies that allow no access to individual data (analyzed with “in house pipelines”), no sharing of data, and sharing of only partial results.
   7. Many recently published GWAS using 23andMe data include partial results, no code, and no data [e.g., 4,5].
-   The result is that researchers’ ability to replicate and build on these studies is limited.
+    The result is that researchers’ ability
+    to replicate and build on these studies is limited.
   8. Commercial datasets are also often highly unrepresentative, so we should openly debate if using these is worth it
   9. If GWAS wants to remain a paragon of open science, it cannot be open only when convenient, else openness, reproducibility and scientific credibility are gradually lost

-## Criticism

 ## Other questions